morleym/furtive-handbook/docs/format-single-elim.md

 Once you have 8 remaining competitors, rounds are then named "Quarterfinal" (8), "Semifinal" (4), and "Final" (2).
 Optionally, you can add a 'third place match' where the losers of the semifinal matches play for third place.

+After all matches are completed, a set of standings is produced (where competitors are placed based on where they were eliminated).

 ![single elim bracket image](https://i.imgur.com/wJcEF9d.png)

 ## By the Numbers